vitiral/artifact/docs/WebUi.md

 For an example web ui, see [artifact's own design docs][2]

-The artifact Web UI is intended to be simple and intuiative, however it can be helpful to have some context.
+The artifact Web UI is intended to be simple and intuitive, however it can be helpful to have some context.

 For more information about artifact, see it's [homepage][1]